mytardis/mytardis/docs/migration.rst

 The second form attempts to restore (bring back to local disc) the data associated with the selected DataFiles, DataSets or Experiments.
 (The current implementation temporarily marks each Datafile as "not verified" and attempts to "stage" it.)

+The third form just copies the files to the destination.
+It is equivalent to a 'migrate' without the database update and without the local file removal.

-The third form attempts to reclaim "<amount>" bytes of local disc space by migrating files.
+The fourth form attempts to reclaim "<amount>" bytes of local disc space by migrating files.
 Files are selected for migration by scoring them using the configured scoring algorithm and parameters.
 We then choose files with the highest scores.

-The fourth form simply scores all of the local files and lists their details in descending score order.
+The fifth form simply scores all of the local files and lists their details in descending score order.

 The final form of the command lists the configured transfer destinations.

 The options are as follows:

-  * --dest selects the remote location for the migrate and reclaim subcommands.
+  * --dest selects the remote location for the migrate, mirror and reclaim subcommands.
 (For the restore subcommand, the destination is local, and the remote source location is implied by the Datafile's 'url' attribute.)
   * --verbosity determines how much output is produced in the normal django command fashion.
-  * --dryRun lists the files that would be migrated or restored, but does not change anything.
-(Currently, it doesn't check to see if the migrate / restore would have worked.)
+  * --dryRun lists the files that would be migrated, mirrored or restored, but does not change anything.
+(Currently, it doesn't check to see if the migrate / restore / mrror actions would have worked.)
-  * --noRemove performs the migrate or restore action, but does not remove the source file.
+  * --noRemove performs the migrate or restore actions, but does not remove the source file.
+(It is implied in the case of mirroring.)
-  * --mirror performs the file transfer, but doesn't update the database or remove the source file.

 Architecture
 ============